 And I will always love God more.

-I did my curacy in the same church in which I was married, Old Saint Paul’s Scottish Episcopal Church in Edinburgh.
+I served my curacy in Old Saint Paul’s Scottish Episcopal Church in Edinburgh.

 And so I am and always will be Anglo Catholic.